mahinarafat/CMPUT429-A2/assignment_2_questions.md

 1. **(1 point)** List the function which calls `updateExeInstStats()` in `iew.cc`.

+	  executeInsts()

 2. **(2 points)** The IEW can receive squashed instructions, which should not be counted in the stats in the `updateExeInstStats()` function.
 How is this handled in the code?
 Provide a brief description.

+	 It is marked executed and CanCommit, and the numSquashedInsts is incremented.
+The code then runs continue which goes to next iteration without running updateExeInstStats(inst) which means the instruction is 	 not executed.

 Question 2\. **(8 points)** For each benchmark below, run the SiFiveP550 config with `10^8` instructions with the `LocalBP()` and the `BiModeBP()` branch prediction strategies separately.
 You will be running 2 different SPEC benchmarks: ([https://www.spec.org/cpu2017/Docs](https://www.spec.org/cpu2017/Docs))